camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## Logging
 Camunda BPM provides fine-grained and customizable logging.
 An overview of the available logging categories can be found in the [Logging User Guide]({{< ref "/user-guide/logging.md#process-engine" >}}).
-To configure the logging behavior in Camunda BPM Run, customize your `application.yml` with the following properties.
+To configure the logging behavior in Camunda BPM Run, customize your configuration file with the following properties.

 For more information on logging configuration visit the [Spring Boot Logging Guide](https://howtodoinjava.com/spring-boot2/logging/configure-logging-application-yml/).